jstnhbbs/project-phase-1/README.md

 ## Background

-This was my first project I worked on at my time at Flatiron School.
-I assisted with custom CSS and was the team lead for writing the filter functionality.
+This was our first project  we worked on at Flatiron School.

+## Setup

+run `npm install` then `npm start`